storj/docs/app/(docs)/object-mount/media-workflows/davinci-resolve/page.md

 If Object Mount is saturating the network connection, that’s a good sign — it’s doing what it’s designed to do.
 Transfers may still appear idle in the UI, but they are active under the hood.

+{% callout type="info" %}
-> ⏳ **Tip:** Don’t cancel a transfer just because the Finder or Explorer bar seems stuck — always check your system’s network usage first.
+Don’t cancel a transfer just because the Finder or Explorer bar seems stuck — always check your system’s network usage first.
+{% /callout %}

 ---